Formula 1

 2009 saw the Canadian Grand Prix dropped from the calendar, but it returned in 2010 and has remained ever since, other than a two-year hiatus due to the COVID-19 pandemic.
 The 2011 Canadian Grand Prix remains the longest-ever Formula One race, lasting over four hours in mixed, difficult conditions.
 Jenson Button won on that day.

-The Canadian Grand Prix is one of the most popular race events in North America, so grab your tickets from Fanatix while you can.
+The Canadian Grand Prix is one of the most popular race events in North America, so grab your tickets from Fanatix while you can and be part of the Montreal F1 race in 2026.

 7 – Michael Schumacher (1994, 1997, 1998, 2000, 2002, 2003, 2004)